Just over one week ago, Cubs President of Baseball Operations was asked about the first half of the season, and here's how he was quoted:

 Theo on #Cubs 1st half: "If you wanted to sum up the first half, you'd say it went really well for the first seven innings"— Carrie Muskat (@CarrieMuskat) June 30, 2013

-So that got one BCB reader, Stephen King (no, not that Stephen King! -- and not, either) to thinking -- what would the Cubs' record be if all their 2013 games ended after the seventh inning?
+So that got one BCB reader, Stephen King (no, not that Stephen King! -- and not this guy, either) to thinking -- what would the Cubs' record be if all their 2013 games ended after the seventh inning?
 I mentioned to him via Twitter that if he wanted to do the research on this, I'd write about it.

 Sunday night, he emailed me this spreadsheet which shows exactly how the Cubs did in each game this season, and how they would have done if the games had ended after seven innings.